<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 11. Purple Coneflower

 This native plant flowers easily and doesn’t require much care.
 The Purple Coneflower is adaptable to a variety of conditions.
-Though they prefer sun, they’ll tolerate shade as well.
-They are also known to be tolerant of poor soil conditions, though like any plants, they’ll perform their best in healthy soil.
+Though they prefer the sun, they’ll tolerate shade as well.
+They are also known to be tolerant of poor soil conditions, though, like any plants, they’ll perform their best in healthy soil.

 purple coneflower